>>> import time

 At py-sig Manchester NH 7pm

-or if you're already super user, just type
+$sudo yum install python3or if you're already super user, just type

-$yum install python3
+$yum install python3or

 $yum search python3 --enablerepo=rawhide